TimeWarpEngineering/opentui/kanban/to-do/004-generate-conversion-task-files-for-each-source-file.md

 public class InternalKeyHandler { ... }
 ```

-Or should `InternalKeyHandler` tests go in a separate file since it's a different class?

-### 2. Tests without prefix
+### 2. Tests without prefix → Default to filename-derived class

-If a flat test doesn't have a `"ClassName - "` prefix pattern, should it default to a class name derived from the filename?
+**Decision:** Yes, default to class name derived from filename.

 - `KeyHandler.test.ts` → `KeyHandler` class by default

-### 3. Namespace handling
+### 3. Namespace handling → C# namespace for test file

-In the nested example, you showed `Namespace: InputRenderable`.
-Should this be:

-- The C# namespace for the test file?
+**Decision:** The `Namespace` refers to the C# namespace for the test file.

-- Or just documentation showing the describe block hierarchy?
+This is non-traditional but makes the fully-qualified test name read much better (e.g., `InputRenderable.Initialization.Should_Initialize_Properly`).

-### 4. C# file structure for nested describes
+### 4. C# file structure for nested describes → Folder with split classes

 For a test file like `Input.test.ts` with multiple describe groups: